 Do you have a role model or someone you look up to?

-SM: I learn valuable lessons from people every day.
-From my father and early teachers to Joseph Campbell, Victor Frankl, Gordon Livingston and Yogananda, my world view is continually massaged at the intersection of Western science and Eastern philosophy.
+Sumit Mehta: I learn valuable lessons from people every day.
+From my father and early teachers to Joseph Campbell, Victor Frankl, Gordon Livingston and Yogananda, my worldview is continually massaged at the intersection of Western science and Eastern philosophy.

-To fellow entrepreneurs, what advice would you provide on founding and launching a startup?
+To fellow entrepreneurs, what advice would you provide on the founding and launching a startup?

 What is the best piece of advice you would like to share with our readers?

 Sumit Mehta: Continually strive to be your authentic self while reminding yourself to continually discover who you are.

 As many of us know we will make a few mistakes through the journey of entrepreneurship, what is one mistake you’ve done that turned into one of the biggest lessons?

 Sumit Mehta: Pay careful attention to business partner selection.
 If intent and incentives aren’t perfectly aligned, the match is ripe for issues past the honeymoon period.